 The number of axes determines the degree of freedom and movement of the pick and place robot.
 Generally, more axes mean more movement and flexibility, so it’s best to have more axes than less.
-For order fulfillment applications in which items are placed onto a conveyor, picking bin or directly into a packaging container, the robot should come with four to five axes.
+For order fulfillment applications of robots in which items are placed onto a conveyor, picking bin or directly into a packaging container, the robot should come with four to five axes.
 Six or more axes are preferable for applications in which the robot needs to rotate or move linearly to handle tasks within its work envelope.

 Reach is part of the work envelope that describes the maximum distance (horizontal and vertical) within which a pick and place robot can handle items.
 Since the robot must pick and place items with high precision, you should evaluate its reach to determine if it’s suitable for your operations.
 The maximum horizontal reach is the distance from the center of the robot base to the farthest point of its gripper or custom end of arm tool.
 The maximum vertical reach for a robot is measured from the lowest point that the robot can reach (usually its base) to the maximum height the wrist can go.

 Repeatability describes a robot’s ability to pick and drop items at the exact same position for each routine it completes.
 High precision activities (such as building an electronic circuit board) require robots with excellent repeatability and a zero-tolerance radius.
 The right pick and place robot should be able to meet the tolerance radius for your target application — approximately (< 0.5mm) for order fulfillment operations.